VIDA-NYU/bdi-kit/HOW_TO_RELEASE.md

 2. Change the version in `bdikit/__init__.py` to the new version, e.g., `2.0.0` (using the format MAJOR.MINOR.PATCH).

-3. In `CHANGELOG.md`, change the first version, e.g. `2.0.0.dev0 (yyyy-mm-dd)` to the to-be-released version and date and listall changes included in the release.
+3. In `CHANGELOG.md`, change the first version, e.g. `2.0.0.dev0 (yyyy-mm-dd)` to the to-be-released version and date and list all changes included in the release.

 4. Commit with title "Bump version for release {version}" and push to remote.
 This commit will include the file changes done in steps 2 and 3 above.
 ```bash